How to Teach a Child to Crochet + 10 Crochet Projects for Kids

-“Beginning ages vary from child, from four up.
-Usually, when the child is interested.
+“Beginning ages vary from child to child but usually it's when the child is interested.
 Some say when children can hold the hook.
 I'd suggest 6 and up.
-Arm crocheting and finger chaining is also used for child to teens.
-I believe Europeans used to teach arm knitting in schools in early primary.” — Dixie Berryman, Craft Yarn Council
+Arm crocheting and finger chaining are a good way to introduce the concept of crochet for children to teens.” — Dixie Berryman, Craft Yarn Council

 Don't push children into skills if they're not quite ready for it.
 Even if you can't wait to teach your child to crochet because it's a fantastic skill to have, you don't want to force it.
 Each child learns at a different pace and fine tunes their motor skills at different ages.